citp/privacy-policy-historical/t/th/the/thestyler.com.md

-> *The following text is extracted and transformed from the thestyler.com privacy policy that was archived on 2016-01-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160126220642id_/http%3A//www.thestyler.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the thestyler.com privacy policy that was archived on 2016-10-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161028091900id_/http%3A//lasthorizonmedia.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | The Styler - Your Guide to a Fashion Life
+# Privacy Policy | Last Horizon Media Inc.

-Our team here at The Styler is fully committed to protecting all our users privacy online.
+Our team at Last Horizon Media is fully committed to protecting all our users privacy online.
 By continuing to use this site, you acknowledge that you have read and agree to all terms stated in this policy.

 **General**
 Our users are free to visit and enjoy our content at no personal obligation; users can exit the site whenever they so choose and do not need to reveal any personal information about themselves.
 There are some services offered that users may want to take advantage of, and it’s possible they will be required to disclose some personal information, including but not limited to, their first and last name, home address, email address, telephone numbers and birthday.
 It is also possible that other information will be collected on other applicable pages within our sites.
 If any users do choose to submit information to us directly or to a third party via our site, they can be assured that we will never sell or lease their personal information except;

-1\. for special promotions which may be offered on occasion on our sites in conjunction with a third party service provider in order to fullfill any deals or promotions that the user signed up for
+  1. for special promotions which may be offered on occasion on our sites in conjunction with a third party service provider in order to fulfill any deals or promotions that the user signed up for

-2\. to third party service providers we have partnered with so we may provide services our users requested
+  2. to third party service providers we have partnered with so we may provide services our users requested

-3\. following a notice posted on a relevant page on our site that collects personal information following a transaction that notifies the user and discloses the purchase
+  3. following a notice posted on a relevant page on our site that collects personal information following a transaction that notifies the user and discloses the purchase

 We use third-party advertising companies to serve ads when you visit our Web site.
 These companies may use aggregated information (not including your name, address, email address or telephone number) about your visits to this and other Web sites in order to provide advertisements about goods and services of interest to you.
-If you would like more information about this practice and to know your choices about not having this information used by these companies, please see: <http://www.networkadvertising.org/managing/opt_out.asp>
+If you would like more information about this practice and to know your choices about not having this information used by these companies, please see: [**http://www.networkadvertising.org/managing/opt_out.asp**](http://www.networkadvertising.org/managing/opt_out.asp)

 **Cookies**
 To make our content and site as a whole as relevant as possible, we will collect information that identifies your browser type, user agent, IP address or other information.
 We will never track and store any personally identifiable information.
 We are able to do this by placing small files or cookies on your computer when you browser through our sites.
 Cookies are simply small pieces of data that include an anonymous unique identifier that travels to your browser and is stored on your hard drive.
 Users have the ability to delete and/or clear cookies whenever they so choose, and cookies in no way cause any damage to a computer.
 They simply enable a more efficient, relevant browsing experience.